jiansunpurdue/HLTAnalyzer_HLTInfo/README.md

 HLTAnalyzer_HLTInfo
 ===================

-In the official package, there will be mismatch if event trigger lists are not the same in one datafile.
-In the officical version of HLTInfo.cc, we add the branch by the trigger list of the 1st event.
-Then we assume the trigger list of other events are the same with 1st and fill the trigger decision.
+In the official package, there will be mismatch if the event trigger lists are not the same in one datafile.
+In the officical version of HLTInfo.cc, we add the branch with the trigger list of the 1st event.
+Then we assume the trigger list of other events are the same with the one of the 1st event and fill the trigger decision.
 However, it is not always this case.
 Then there will be mismatch.

 For detailed information of mismatch, you can have a look at "out_hlt_5316_first", which I got with the official code.
 In the file, you can see, from 129th event,